sdenec/tidy5e-sheet/README.md

 [![Translation status](https://weblate.foundryvtt-hub.com/widgets/tidy5e-sheet/-/287x66-black.png)](https://weblate.foundryvtt-hub.com/engage/tidy5e-sheet/)

-# The module is in maintenance and will have no developments, efforts will be made where possible to fix bug fixes.
-# The module should be rewritten for good with the new sheet logic of Dnd5e.

 An alternative Character Sheet for Foundry VTT dnd5e aimed at creating a cleaner UI, and many many many other features

 ## Installation